Bringing Retail Electric Services to our Communities

-The time involved in the process isn’t what’s most important, however.
-What’s more important is why SSJID is going through the hard work and expense to become the electric provider for the homes, schools, businesses and city governments in South San Joaquin County.
-We’re doing it because it will bring tremendous benefits to our area economy and to YOU, our district owners.
+That setback didn’t deter us or make us question our desire to become the electric provider for the homes, schools, businesses and city governments in southern San Joaquin County.
+We’re doing it because it will bring tremendous benefits to our area’s economy and to individuals and entities throughout the region.

-First, as a public non-profit agency, SSJID is committed to providing electric service at electric rates lower than PG&E’s–substantially lower.
-If we’re ultimately successful at this endeavor, it’s estimated that our lower rates will save people in our area more than $12 million in year one alone.
-That’s a significant economic shot in the arm for families, local businesses and the whole region that will continue year after year.
+First, as a public nonprofit agency, SSJID is committed to providing electric service with rates 15% lower than PG&E’s.
+If we’re ultimately successful, it’s estimated that our lower rates will save people in our service area more than $15.5 million in the first year alone.
+That’s a significant economic shot in the arm for families and local businesses that will continue year after year.

-Second, SSJID will give area residents local control and a voice in how their electric service is provided and priced.
-Our board members live and work in the district and are elected by district residents.
-They are dedicated to running SSJID, which has been in business since 1909, in a safe, honest, customer-focused and cost-efficient manner.
-They hold open public meetings on the second and fourth Tuesday of every month at an office located centrally in Manteca.
-As a customer of PG&E, a for-profit, investor-owned utility, you’d have a hard time tracking down their CEO or a board member, and are not allowed to attend their private meetings held in San Francisco.
-At SSJID, you can find a board member doing business in your community, and you can stop by our office and speak directly to our general manager or any of our staff.
+Public Board meetings are held on the second and fourth Tuesday of every month at our office located centrally in Manteca.
+As a customer of PG&E, a for-profit, investor-owned utility, you’d have a hard time tracking down its CEO or a board member, and are not allowed to attend its private meetings held in the Bay Area.
+At SSJID, you can find a Board member doing business in your community, and you can stop by our office and speak directly to our general manager or any of our staff at your convenience.

 - We don’t collect a profit from ratepayers to benefit shareholders like PG&E does.